Erik Emanuel Fenz

-- Antoine de Saint-Exupéry.
+- Antoine de Saint-Exupéry

-Once Upon a Time
+Once Upon a Time in Brief

 I was born in 1960 to European immigrant parents in Boulder Colorado, where my father was attending graduate school.
 After living in Boulder for a year, my sister Ingrid was born and we soon moved to Europe where I spent my childhood living in Norway, Italy and Austria.
 During that time, I began developing an interest in the healing arts from my eccentric Austrian grandmother, who used to make remedies from plants and flowers, that grew near her medieval castle, in the mountains of South Tyrol, Italy.

 During many walks in the surrounding forests, we would often sit alongside an ancient trail and she would read stories to me by Hermann Hesse, Rainier Maria Rilke and others.
 As I grew older these tales, particularly Siddhartha, inspired in me an interest in spirituality and a desire to explore Thailand, Bali and northern India.

 Throughout my off-road travels I began discovering a different world, meeting people who lived in a different way, with different values.
 They had just the basic necessities and yet were very happy people.
 No psychological problems.